NovaAnnabella/the_unspoken/content/_index.en.md

 author: "Nova Annabella"
 tags: [ development ]
 categories: [ Technology, Software ]
-description: "Decide for yourself what is true for you and what topics you prefer to look away from".
+description: "Decide for yourself what is true for you and what topics you prefer to look away from"
 draft: false
 ---